Gromov-Witten Gauge Theory I: Admissible Classes

-\begin{proposition} For any 2-block partition $R \in NT2B(\gamma_o)$, \begin{enumerate} \item The $\mc{G}_R$-weights of the fixed point fibers of the evaluation and descendant classes are bounded functions of $\un$. \item The index complex $R\pi_*\mc{V}$ is quasi-equivalent to a complex $L^\bullet$ of vector bundles, and the $\mc{G}_R$-weights of the fixed point fibers of each bundle $L^i$ in this complex are bounded functions of $\un$. \item The $\mc{G}_R$-weights of fixed-point fibers of admissible line bundles $\mc{L}$ grow linearly with $\un$, with positive coefficient. \end{enumerate} \end{proposition}
+\begin{proposition} Fix $\pi \in \Pi(V)$.
+The following applies to the $\Cs_+\times\Cs_-$-weights of the fibers over $F_n(\pi)$, as $n_\pm$ vary: \begin{enumerate} \item For an evaluation or descendant class, they are bounded functions of $n_\pm$. \item For an index complex $R\pi_*\phi^*V$, they are bounded functions of $n_\pm$, in a well chosen local resolution by vector bundles. \item For an admissible line bundle $\mL$, they vary linearly with $n_\pm$, with positive coefficients. \end{enumerate} \end{proposition}